mattermost/community-continuous-profiling/README.md

 - POST_API_URL:
 This is the API url that should be used for the profiling attachment posts.
 For example `http://community:8065/api/v4/posts`.
 More information on Mattermost posts API call can be found [here](https://api.mattermost.com/#tag/posts).

-- MATTERMOST_PROFILE_TARGETS:
+- MATTERMOST_DEPLOYMENTS:
-The k8s service name of the target that the profile will run against to.
-For example `community`
+The k8s deployments that profiling will be run against their pods..
+For example `community, community-release`

+- MATTERMOST_NAMESPACE:
+The namespace of the Mattermost deployments.
+Each profiling job can run against one namespace only.

 - PROFILING_TIME:
 How long the CPU profiling should run for.
 For example `30` for 30 seconds.